Sunday, January 31, 2010

 The Hangover: Call me biased (I work on the TV side of the studio that released it), but The Hangover is the perfect summer buddy flick.
 Bradley Cooper established himself as a star, Ken Jeong added to his string of priceless high-energy comedy cameos, and Zach Galifianakis walks off with the picture.
 Oh, I almost forgot: Mike Tyson sings Phil Collins.
 Seriously.

-Up: I confess to seeing only half of Pixar’s theatrical output over the years, even though I fully understand the argument that while the movies are kid- and family-friendly, they also offer rich rewards for adults.
-I’m not philosophically opposed to animated features – trust me, I’ve been waiting in vain for more than 20 years for Warner Bros., Disney, Steven Spielberg and Robert Zemeckis to make a sequel to Who Framed Roger Rabbit – but they aren’t normally top of my list.
-That said, I finally saw Up in its third or fourth week of release and it was wonderful.
+Up: I confess to seeing only half of Pixar's theatrical output over the years, even though I fully understand the argument that while their movies are kid- and family-friendly, they also offer rich rewards for adults.
+I'm not philosophically opposed to animated features -- trust me, I've been waiting in vain for more than 20 years for Warner Bros., Disney, Steven Spielberg and Robert Zemeckis to make a sequel to Who Framed Roger Rabbit -- but they aren't normally top of my list.
+That said, I finally saw Up in its third or fourth week of release, and it was wonderful.
 Now, did I completely love all of it?
 No. But that opening half-hour was truly heartbreaking, as was the ending.
 Damn you, Pixar!

 Whatever Works: Larry David is great in the Woody Allen role in this comic farce also starring Evan Rachel Wood and Patricia Clarkson.
 This continues a nice run of form by writer/director Allen, including Vicki Cristina Barcelona, my favorite movie of 2008; Cassandra’s Dream, a highly underrated 2007 thriller; and Match Point, from 2005.
 (Feel free to overlook 2006’s Scoop.)